NETGEAR Arlo Review

 App Ease of Use

-The NETGEAR app is thoughtfully designed and earned a score of 8 out of 10 in our testing.
-This put it right near the top of a metric where scores ranged from 5 to 9.
+The NetGear app is thoughtfully designed and earned a score of 8 out of 10 in our testing.
+This made the device one of the front runners in our review.
 We found navigating the app to be quite intuitive.
 We were always able to easily find the setting we wanted to change or the video clip we wanted to view.
-However, doing these things felt just a bit more pleasant on the top scoring Nest app, which kept the NETGEAR app from taking home the top score.
+However, doing these things felt just a bit more pleasant on the top scoring Nest app, which kept the NetGear app from taking home the top score.

 Real Time Viewing